-According to the late president and war hero, leaders have the requisite skills to convince others to realize their vision and help them acquire it and this is not possible without really good communication skills.
+According to the late president and war hero, leaders have the requisite skills to convince others to realize their vision and help them acquire it.
+This is not possible without really good communication skills.

-However, such skills are not always inherent to our personalities (except for a lucky few) but rather have to be developed over a period of time though training and experience.
+However, such skills are not always inherent to our personalities (except for a lucky few); rather, they have to be developed over a period of time though training and experience.
 Some key aspects of a communication skills training program include:

 Do Not be ‘Me First’

 This is another aspect of communication skills training.
-If you are concerned with only talking about yourself than the other person’s hopes and aspirations would become irrelevant and lead to poor communication between the two.
+If you are concerned with only talking about yourself, the other person’s hopes and aspirations would become irrelevant and lead to poor communication between the two.
 This also applies to audiences with multiple participants.

 Focus on the Topic under Discussion